Datasciensyash/Zindi_ICLR_CropSatteliteClassification/README.md

 ## Datasciensyash code for ICLR Workshop Challenge #2: Radiant Earth Computer Vision for Crop Detection from Satellite Imagery.

 **Original competition data must be stored in data\ folder.**
-The original data is too large for me to send along with the solution.
+The original data is too large for GitHub.
+Check [competition](https://zindi.africa/competitions/iclr-workshop-challenge-2-radiant-earth-computer-vision-for-crop-recognition/leaderboard) for data and description.
 Data folder structure has not been changed:
 ```
 data\